satoren/kaguya/docs/getting_started/tutorial.rst

 ----------------------------------
 add "kaguya/include" directory to "header search path" of your project.

-Or generate single header file and copy to your project.
+Or generate single header file and add it to your project.

 .. code-block:: bash